 Course Subject (eg. PSYC) CMNS Number (eg. 810) { 335 Units (eg. 4) 3 Course title (max.
-100 characters) Communication and Cultural Policies, Power and Governance Short title (for enrollment/transcript - max.
-30 characters) Communic and Cultural Policies Course description for SFU Calendar (course descriptions should be brief and should never begin with phrases such as "This course will" or "The purpose of this course is" If the grading basis is satisfactory/unsatisfactory include this in the description) The governance of communication and culture in Canada and globally.
-Issues in and approaches to communication and cultural policies as a field of international scholarly inquiry in cultural and communication studies.
-Rationale for introduction of this course Advanced study of the domestic and global governance of communication and culture, complementing existing CMNS courses on cultural topics and on the political economy of communication through the examination of current policy issues and policy research methods.
-Term of initial offering (eg. Fall 2019) - 0-0.0 Course delivery (eg. 3 hrs/week for 13 weeks) g 2020 3hrs/week for 13 weeks Frequency of offerings/year 1 a year Estimated enrollment per offering 12 Equivalent courses (courses that replicates the content of this course to such an extent that students should not receive credit for both courses) Prerequisite and/or Corequisite 1 Criminal record check required?
-Yes if yes is selected, add this as prerequisite Additional course fees?
-Yes Vo Campus where course will be taught 🖌 Burnaby 🗌 Surrey 🖌 Vancouver 🗍 Great Northern Way 🗍 Off campus Course Components Lecture Seminar Lab Independent Capstone Grading Basis Satisfactory/ U Insatisfactory In Progress / Complete Repeat for credit?
-Yes 🖌 No Tota al repeats allowed?
-0 Repeat within a term? 🗌 Yes 🖌 No Required course?
-Yes 🖌 No Fina al exam required?
-Yes 🖌 No Capstone course?
-Yes 🖌 No Combined with a undergrad course?
-Yes View No If yes, identify which undergraduate course and the additional course requirements for graduate students:
+100 characters) Communication and Cultural Policies , Power and Go vernance Short title (for enrollment/transcript - max.
+30 characte ers) Communic and Cultur al Policies Course description for SFU Calendar (course descripti purpose of this course is" If the grading basis is satisfa ons should be brief and actory/unsatisfactory in d should never begin v nclude this in the desc with phrases such as "This course will" or "The ription) The governance of communication are communication and cultural policies a communication studies. nd culture in Ca is a field of inte nada and globa rnational schola ally.
+Issues in and approaches to arly inquiry in cultural and Rationale for introduction of this course Advanced study of the domestic and global governa nce of commun ication and culture, complementing existing CMNS cours communication through the examinat Term of initial offering (eg. Fall 2019) 3 hrs/week for 13 weeks) Sprin 92020 3hrs/week for Frequency of offerings/year 1 a year Estimated enrollment per offering 12 Equivalent courses (courses that replicates the content of this course to such an extent that students should not receive credit for both courses) Prerequisite and/or Corequisite Criminal record check required?
+Yes if yes is seld ected, add this as prere quisite Additional course fees?
+Yes No Campus where course will be taught Burnaby Surrey Vancouver Great Northern Way Off campus Course Components Lecture Seminary Course Components Lecture Seminar Lab Independent Capstone Grading Basis Satisfactory/ U Insatisfactory In Progress / Complete Repeat for credit?
+Yes 🗸 No Tota l repeats allowed?
+0 Repeat within a term?
+Yes V No Required course?
+Yes No Fina l exam required?
+Yes 🗸 No Capstone course?
+Yes Vo Combined with a undergrad course?
+Yes Vo If yes, identify which undergraduate course and the additional course requirements for graduate students: